almet/infuse/README.rst

 * The period of the day the resource have been viewed
 * The location the view have been made
-* The topic of the visited webpage (using TF/IDF measures)
+* The topic of the visited webpage (using TF/IDF measures)?

-Based on information about my browsing, it seems that

 Links ranking
 =============